-- 8 oz. herbal-infused oil(s) of your choice.
-Choose one or a combination. - 1 oz. beeswax (use carnauba wax for a vegan alternative) - Vitamin E oil (optional) - 10-20 drops essential oil of choice (optional, popular essential oils commonly used are lavender and tea tree) - Glass jars or tin containers
+• 8 oz herbal infused oil(s) of your choice.
+Choose one or a combination.

+• 1 oz Beeswax (use Carnauba Wax for a vegan salve)

+- Vitamin E Oil (optional)

+- 10-20 drops essential oil of choice (optional).
+Some essential oils commonly used are Lavender and Tea Tree.

+- Glass Jars or Tin Containers

-Place herbal-infused oil and beeswax over a double boiler and gently warm over low heat until the beeswax melts.
-Remove from heat and add the essential oils and Vitamin E oil, if using.
+Place herbal infused oil and beeswax over a double boiler and gently warm over low heat until the beeswax melts.
+Remove from heat and add the essential oil and Vitamin E oil.
 Quickly pour into tins or glass jars and allow to cool completely.
-Salves should be stored in a cool location where they will remain semi-solid and will not continually melt and re-solidify.
-If stored correctly, salves will last for 1 to 3 years.
+Salves should be stored in a cool location where they will remain semi-solid and will not continue to melt and solidify.
+If stored correctly, salves will last for 1- 3 years.
 Yields 8 oz.

-Tip: The consistency of salves can easily be adjusted depending on your preferences.
+TIP: The consistency of salves can easily be adjusted depending on your preferences.
 Use less beeswax for a softer salve and more beeswax if you prefer a firmer salve.
 You can test the consistency by placing a few spoons in the freezer before making your salve.
-When the beeswax melts, pour a little salve on one of the cold spoons and place it back into the freezer for a couple minutes.
-This will simulate what the final consistency will be like.
+When the beeswax melts, pour a little salve on one of the cold spoons and place it back into the freezer for 1-2 minutes.
 Once cool, you can make adjustments by adding more oil for a softer salve or more beeswax for a firmer salve.